NEWS & EVENTS

 by Ian Wood

-After eight years in the soft-release programme, we are delighted to announce that Adib has stared his next chapter in the wild!
-Having learnt all the skills necessary to survive independently, he was released into the protected Lamandau Wildlife Reserve in mid-May.
-Good luck, Adib!
+After eight years in the soft-release programme, we are delighted to announce that Mona has stared her next chapter in the wild!
+Having learnt all the skills necessary to survive independently, she was released into the protected Lamandau Wildlife Reserve in mid-May.

 NEW GUARD POST CONSTRUCTED IN LAMANDAU WILDLIFE RESERVE!